sourcebots/volunteer-docs/content/essential-knowledge/software-platforms.md

 https://drive.google.com/drive/folders/0Bx0mcmIgOQ42YVdaOU0yZ3IzMVk

-## Sourcebots emails
+## SourceBots emails

-sourcebots.org Email addresses issued for those interacting with teams or similar needs.
+sourcebots.co.uk Email addresses issued for those interacting with teams or similar needs.
 If you have a need of one ask at a meeting and one will be created for you.